Parrotfeather

 Flowers: Inconspicuous (1.6 mm) white flowers that emerge from the axils of shoots.

-Stems: Reddish submersed stems creep along the water surface, while green emergent stems grow vertically up to 30 cm above the water.
+Stems: The submersed stems are reddish and creep along the water surface, while the green emergent stems grow vertically up to 30 cm above the water.
 Stems can grow 2 – 5 m long, with extensive branching throughout.

-Leaves: Feather-like leaves are heterophyllous, meaning they exist both above and below water.
-Emergent leaves have whorls of 4 – 6 leaves per node and appear bright green, waxy and stiff.
-Submerged leaves have whorls of 3 – 6 leaves per node and are tinged red.
+Leaves: The feather-like leaves are heterophyllous, meaning they exist both above and below water.
+Emergent leaves grow in whorls of 4 – 6 per node and appear bright green, waxy and stiff.
+Submerged leaves occur in whorls of 3 – 6 and are tinged red.

-Roots: Parrotfeather has thin, hair-like roots that arise from the nodes of stems.
+Roots: Thin hair-like roots arise from the nodes of stems.
+The roots establish themselves in the bottom sediments of water bodies.

-Fruits: Parrotfeather does not produce seed outside its native range.
+Fruits: Parrotfeather does not produce seeds outside its native range.

 Similar Species